livepeer/go-livepeer/doc/install.md

 &ensp; 3\.
 Make sure you have the necessary libraries installed:

-* Linux: `apt-get update && apt-get -y install build-essential pkg-config autoconf nodejs gnutls-dev`
+* Linux: `apt-get update && apt-get -y install build-essential pkg-config autoconf gnutls-dev`

- * OSX: `brew update && brew install pkg-config autoconf node gnutls`
+ * OSX: `brew update && brew install pkg-config autoconf gnutls`

 &ensp; 4\.
 You need to install `ffmpeg` as a dependency.
 Run `./install_ffmpeg.sh`.
 This will install the dependencies in `~/compiled`.
 You need to have `pkg-config` installed.